iamhosseindhv/notistack/MIGRATION.md

 * Any customisation through Material-UI theme is not applied to the elements.
 This would also mean toggling theme `mode` to **Dark**/**Light** would not affect the appearance of snackbars.
 You can easily use a [custom component](#8-new-components-prop) to have full control over your snackbars. [`This example`](https://github.com/iamhosseindhv/notistack/tree/master/examples/custom-snackbar-example) demonstrates how your snackbars can react to change of theme mode.

 * Drop support for `withSnackbar` Higher-order component (HOC).
 Consequently, exported type `WithSnackbarProps` was kept in type declerations for backwards compatibility and after over a year, it has been now deleted and you should use `ProviderContext` type instead.
 You have two options to migrate your code:
-  * Option 1: Migrate your code to be functional component and use `useSnackar`.
+  * Option 1: Migrate your code to be functional component and use `useSnackbar`.
   * Option 2: Remove `withSnackbar` and import the function(s) you need directly from `notistack`:
 ```diff
 - import { withSnackbar } from 'notistack'